pierreDev33/crawler.ninja/README.md

 ------------------------------------------

 The current crawl logger is based on [Bunyan](https://github.com/trentm/node-bunyan).
-- It logs the all crawl actions & errors in the file ./logs/crawler.log and a more detailled log into debug.log.
+It logs the all crawl actions & errors in the file "./logs/crawler.log" and a more detailled log into another file "./logs/debug.log".

 You can query the log file after the crawl (see the Bunyan doc for more informations) in order to filter errors or other info.